-(Sen) - The Geminid Meteor Shower is considered among many astronomers to be the most reliable of the annual meteor showers and in 2012 it will be even better.
-The Geminids are the last of the meteor showers of this year and peak on the evening of December 13/14.
+Sen—The Geminid meteor shower is considered among many astronomers to be the most reliable of the annual meteor showers with bright persistent shooting stars.
+The Geminids are the last of the meteor showers of the year and peak on the night of December 13/14.

-Meteor rates could be as much as 60 or more meteors per hour with good observing conditions.
+Meteor rates could be as much as 60 or more meteors per hour at its peak with dark clear skies.
 There should also be good opportunities to see meteors—also known as 'shooting stars'—a day or so either side of the peak and a few days leading up to it.

 Radiant/ point of origin of the Geminids.
-Credit: VirtualAstro
+Image credit: VirtualAstro

 Find an area away from bright lights such as street and security lights and give yourself a good 20 minutes to let your eyes adapt to the dark.
 Most importantly, lay on a reclining garden chair, trampoline, blanket or something you can lay back on and keep your head at an angle so you’re not crooking your neck as you look at the sky.
 You need to be comfortable to keep your gaze on the sky for as long as possible and not keep looking away or darting off indoors, you need to keep looking up to see lots of meteors.
 Blink and you could miss one!

 Many people think they need to look at the radiant; however this isn’t always the best place to look, as Geminids will appear randomly in any part of the sky.
 The best thing to do is fill your gaze with as much sky as possible and keep looking for as long as you can, you will definitely see numerous meteors and maybe even fireballs (large bright meteors).
 If you want to take pictures and have a camera capable of taking long exposures or a DSLR camera and tripod, you could try long exposure photography to try and capture some Geminids using the same method.